r12f/Confidence/README.md

 ### Be compatiable as much as possible
 A library working like a if-then-throw check should not limit the platform it runs too much.
 If something really cannot be supported before certain .NET version, we could use #if to wrap it.
 And we always has .IsTrue validation as the backup plan.

+One hard decision for us to make is validations on enum.
+Enum as generic is only supported after C# 7.3, which is set to default after Visual Studio 2019.
+It means most people have to add the LangVersion property into their .csproj file to make it work.
+But since enum is such a important type and so frequently used, eventually we still decide to add it.

 ### Readability and debugability comes first
 #### Assert one thing at a time